emmanuelgonz/s3_bucket_example/README.md

 * [Basic](#basic): Basic access of AWS resources using the boto3 Python library.

-* [MFA vs non-MFA](#mfa-vs-non-mfa): Access of AWS resources using multi-factor authentication (MFA) and non-MFA
+* [MFA & non-MFA Access](#mfa--non-mfa-access): Access of AWS resources using multi-factor authentication (MFA) and non-MFA

-* [Publish/Subscribe](#publishsubscribe): Application performs an action that triggers AWS resources to send a notification message.
+* [Publish & Subscribe](#publish--subscribe): Application performs an action that triggers AWS resources to send a notification message.
 This notification message triggers another application subscribing to that queue.

 ## Basic